dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

 ERROR:  element pattern quantifier is not supported
 ```

-That is the whole story of PGQ in PostgreSQL 19, in one error message.
-Variable-length paths are not implemented, and neither is anything else that
+Not yet, then.
+Variable-length paths are the next patch, and with them the
-would let you work around them: nested path patterns, several path patterns
+things that surround them: nested path patterns, several path patterns in one
-in one `GRAPH_TABLE`, subqueries inside it, or aggregates and window
+`GRAPH_TABLE`, subqueries inside it, aggregates and window functions in
-functions in `COLUMNS`.
-There is no `ANY SHORTEST` or `ALL SHORTEST` either.
+`COLUMNS`, `ANY SHORTEST` and `ALL SHORTEST`.

+Notice what the error message is, though.
+It is not a syntax error — the
+parser understood the quantifier perfectly and told you precisely which part
+of the standard has not been wired up yet.
+The grammar is in place, and it
+knows the shape of what is coming.

 You can spell a fixed number of hops out by hand, and that does work: